mribary/pyDigest/pyDigest_documentation.md

 Z[0] with an output array([ 52.     ,  53.     ,   0.04151,   2.     ])

 In its first iteration the linkage algorithm decided to merge the two clusters (original samples here) with indices 52 and 53, as they only had a distance of 0.04151.
 This created a cluster with a total of 2 samples.
 We can see that each row of the resulting array has the format idx1, idx2, dist, sample_count.

+### 4. `latin_lemma_text(list_of_texts, stopwords=None)`

+The function takes a list of strings in Latin and returns a list of lemmas for those strings.
+The function cleans and pre-processes the raw text by removing punctuation, non-ASCII characters (e.g. Greek), trailing and superfluous white spaces between words, and by transforming the string to lower-case only.
+The function uses the `BackoffLatinLemmatizer` from `cltk` (prerequisite).
+The function's optional argument `stopwords` takes a list of stopwords which are removed during string processing.
+The argument defaults to `None` in which case all lemmas created from the word tokens are retained.

+`list_of_texts`: list of strings in Latin

+`stopwords`: list of words to be removed

+**Example for use**: `wordvec_001.py`, to create a txt file required for word vector calculations with `fasttext`